Investment strategies

 AGGREGATE RESERVES

 Aggregates (hard rock, sand and gravel) are essential building blocks in the U.S. economy.
-Demand is expected to range between 5 and 10 tons per American per year.
+Demand is expected to range between 5 and 10 tons[2] per American per year.
 Demand grows as population grows.
-50% of that demand is driven by public infrastructure (roads, rail beds, seawalls, tunnels, bridges) and 50% in commercial and residential construction.
+50% of that demand is driven by public infrastructure (roads, rail beds, seawalls, tunnels, bridges) and 50% in commercial and residential construction.[3]
 Aggregate reserves refer to the rock beneath rock quarry operations.
-They are extracted by the operator, crushed, cleaned, sized and sold to customers.
+They are extracted by an operator, crushed, cleaned, sized and sold to customers.

 Silver Creek’s strategy is to purchase reserves beneath operating quarries with long term track records and 35-50 years of remaining capacity.
-The quarry operator (typically a large multi-national company) is obligated to continue its work and pay the fund a royalty on each pound of rock that is sold.
+The quarry operator (typically a large multi-national company) would be obligated to continue its work and pay the fund a royalty on each pound of rock that is sold.
 Silver Creek believes this strategy has the ability to create predictable cash flow, a hedge against inflation, and strong risk adjusted returns.

 1. Silver Creek Capital Management LLC (“Silver Creek Capital”) was organized in 1999 to manage private investment funds in addition to the original fund established by Silver Creek Capital’s founders in 1994.
 Silver Creek Capital’s affiliated management company, Silver Creek Advisory Partners LLC (“Silver Creek Advisory Partners”), was organized to manage private investment funds and accounts launched after March 19, 2010 as well as one private investment fund that was managed by Silver Creek Capital prior to January 1, 2014.
 Silver Creek Capital and Silver Creek Advisory Partners have certain common control persons.